Robotic surgery is a method to perform surgery using very small tools attached to a robotic arm. The surgeon controls the robotic arm with a computer.

 You should be able to walk within a day after the procedure.
 How soon you are active will depend on the surgery that was done.

-Avoid heavy lifting or straining until your doctor gives you the OK.
-Your doctor may tell you not to drive for at least a week.
+Avoid heavy lifting or straining until your surgeon gives you the OK.
+Your surgeon may tell you not to drive for at least a week.

 Surgical cuts are smaller than with traditional open surgery.
 Benefits include:

 - Smaller scars